 Know your competition

-You probably did a fair amount of sleuthing on the local competition when deciding to start your business.
-My number one marketing recommendation is to continue to continue to do so regularly on an annual basis.
+You probably did a fair amount of sleuthing at the local competition when deciding to start your business.
+My number one marketing recommendation is to continue to do this regularly, as new competitors will come into the fold and prices may be altered to suit the season or booking demand.
 Stay at an advantage in setting the right price point and being on the pulse of what others are offering so you can keep tailoring your services to reflect the changing tides.

 Your three basic questions are: